amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 If you haven't played with the [ggmap](http://cran.r-project.org/web/packages/ggmap/index.html) package then you're in for a treat!
 It will map your data on any location around the world as long as you give it proper geographical coordinates.

-Even though **ggmap** supports different map providers, I have only used it with Google Maps and that is what I'll walk you through in this article.
+Even though **ggmap** supports different map providers, I have only used it with Google Maps and that is what I will demonstrate in this article.
 We're going to download the median household income for the United States from the 2006 to 2010 census.
 Normally you would need to download a shape file from the [Census.gov](https://www.census.gov/geo/maps-data/data/tiger-line.html) site but the **University of Michigan's Institute for Social Research** graciously provides an Excel file for the national numbers.

-The file is limited to the mean and median household numbers for every zip code in the United States (but its more than enough for our needs here).
+The file is limited to the mean and median household numbers for every zip code in the United States.

-We're going to load two packages in order to download the data: [RCurl](http://cran.r-project.org/web/packages/RCurl/index.html) which will deal with HTTP protocols to download the file directly from the Internet and [xlsx](http://cran.r-project.org/web/packages/xlsx/index.html) to read the Excel file and load the sheet named 'Median' into our data.frame:
+We're going to load two packages in order to download the data: [RCurl](http://cran.r-project.org/web/packages/RCurl/index.html) to handle HTTP protocols to download the file directly from the Internet and [xlsx](http://cran.r-project.org/web/packages/xlsx/index.html) to read the Excel file and load the sheet named 'Median' into our data.frame:

 ```r
 # NOTE: if you can't download the file automatically, download it manually at: